bahaidev/textbrowser/README.md

         order and ASC/DESC) with user customizability (i.e., presorting along with dynamic client-side after-load sorting, with or without search filtering; use "search" in locale to add this filtering to UI)
-    1. Option to have range of context (even if browsing and not searching)
+    1. Option to have range of context (even if browsing and not searching?), e.g., 2 rows before and after designated row(s) and range for highlighting
+    1. Option for highlighting search terms (with own styles), and/or if context is specified, to highlight rows with search results and alternatively style context rows
     1. Optional links to go to previous/next results if only loading a subset of available content (allow customization of size of chunking in preferences as well as on the fly)
+    1. Support user-driven or automated (expandable) ellipses for surrounding content with option for highlighting these (e.g., to highlight a parts of a sentence, including one spanning multiple rows/verses)

 ## To-dos (Lower priority)